Email editors

 Edit a saved custom row

-After editing an already existing custom row in email editor, the saving popup will give you the option to either update the existing saved row, or save the new one as a copy.
+When editing an existing custom row in the email editor, the save prompt lets you either update the existing row or save it as a new copy.

-Updates made to existing custom rows (from email editor or Asset Manager) will not be reflected in existing campaigns that used the row previously.
-Changes to existing templates and campaigns must be done individually by manually replacing the row with the updated version.
+Changes made to a custom row—whether in the email editor or Asset Manager—won't reflect in campaigns that previously used that row.
+Update existing templates and campaigns individually by replacing the row manually.

-You can manage, edit, and view the saved custom rows in the Asset Manager.
-To access and use them from the email editor, select the Custom option in the dropdown menu within the Rows tab.
-This will display your saved custom rows.
-You can also use Predefined Templates in Asset Manager as a starting point for your Custom rows.
-Read more about our Predefined Templates.
+Manage, edit, and view saved custom rows in the Asset Manager.
+To access them from the email editor, select Custom from the dropdown in the Rows tab.
+To use a predefined template as a starting point, see Predefined templates.

 820